By Jeff Ulrich

 Only the strong survive: the importance of an educated sales team

-As advertising tactics have become more sophisticated, so have advertisers.
-Today’s business owners recognize which of their media sales reps are true marketers and which are simply package pushers.
+As advertising tactics become more sophisticated, so have advertisers.
+Today’s business owners recognize which of their reps are true marketers and which are simply package pushers.

 True marketers, on the other hand, operate with a high level of business acumen.
 They know how to recommend and align solutions with stages in the customer journey.
-They have studied the marketing funnel and can help business owners identify their goals, from creating awareness to shifting consideration to activating conversion.
+They've studied the marketing funnel and can help business owners identify goals, from creating awareness to shifting consideration to activating conversion.
 Then, they can reach over their shoulder and pull the right arrow out of the quiver.

-To succeed in media sales, salespeople must be true marketers — especially because ad buyers are reducing their number of local media partners.
+To succeed in media sales, salespeople must be true marketers, especially because ad buyers reduce their number of local media partners.
 As a result, only the strong will survive, and strength requires training.

 Two key components to successful training: consistency and variety

 Large broadcast groups often enjoy robust internal training programs.
-I spent most of the 2010s developing and executing training initiatives at one of the largest integrated print and broadcast media companies in the US, so I know what big budgets and corporate incentives can achieve.
+I spent most of the 2010s developing and executing initiatives at one of the largest integrated print and broadcast media companies in the US.
+So, I know what big budgets and corporate incentives can achieve.
 For smaller operations, however, training can be a challenge.
 There is only so much time and money, and sales enablement is just one line item on a long list of must-dos.

 In addition, training must be both consistent and varied.
-Digital advertising constantly evolves with technology opportunities and new product releases and sales reps need to keep up.
-Our macro-environment can change on a dime too, as we witnessed last year, forcing dramatic changes to how organizations do business.
-Further, different people learn different things in different ways.
+Digital advertising constantly evolves, and sales reps need to keep up.
+Our macro-environment can change on a dime too, as we witnessed last year, forcing dramatic transformations.
+Further, people learn different things in different ways.
 One methodology will never educate an entire team effectively.